Marlins vs. Tigers Player Props Betting Odds

 MLB Props Today: Miami Marlins

-- Braxton Garrett (5-3) will take the mound for the Marlins, his 20th start of the season.
+- The Marlins will send Johnny Cueto to the mound for his third start of the season.

 |Opponent